Mass. health officials announce state’s first coronavirus-related death

 “I extend my heartfelt sympathies to the family and friends who lost their loved one,” Gov. Charlie Baker said in a statement.
 “We are living in uncertain and challenging times, and our administration is bringing every available resource to bear in the fight against this disease, and remind everyone in our Commonwealth to continue to work together, follow social distance protocols and look after each other to keep our communities safe.”

-On Thursday, the state announced that there were 328 confirmed cases of coronavirus across the Commonwealth.
+On Friday, the state also announced that there were 413 confirmed cases of coronavirus across the Commonwealth.

+RELATED: Baker activates Mass.
+National Guard as coronavirus cases in Bay State rise above 300

 To date, 3,132 residents of Massachusetts have been tested for COVID-19.